 Aerospace College and School Program Overviews

-Find information on aerospace associate's, bachelor's, master's and doctoral college degree programs.
-The article below includes program overviews, potential coursework and career options.
+Read about aerospace associate's, bachelor's, master's and doctoral college degree programs.
+Get details about potential coursework and career options.

 Aerospace engineers assist in the manufacture of spacecraft, aircraft, missiles and rockets.
 They design and analyze new products and supervise the development of aerospace technologies.
 Aerospace engineers typically develop expertise in a specific field, such as aerodynamics, thermodynamics or guidance systems.
 An accredited college degree is required for aerospace careers, and these programs can be found at both undergraduate and graduate levels.
 Engineers typically require a bachelor's degree at minimum, though students have the option of starting in a 2-year program and transferring into a 4-year program.

 Associate in Arts in Aerospace Engineering